|

 dropped.
 Of course those are extreme conditions and not anything I expect

+to find.
 Those are just a few of the many fascinating facts

 about this remarkable place.
 I look forward to learning more and will pass